mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </script>
 ```

 There are exceptions to the rule!
-If you use `JSON.stringify`, `$state.snapshot` then everything is tracked:
+If you use `JSON.stringify` or `$state.snapshot`, then everything is tracked:

 ```svelte:App.svelte {6,10}
 <script lang="ts">